WHERE IMAGINATION & SCIENCE MEET

 JANUARY: Gliese 876b

-We begin this special series with the very first exoplanet discovered by Keck Observatory – Gliese 876b, a gas giant that’s two times more massive than Jupiter, as seen from a hypothetical moon.
+We begin this special series with the very first exoplanet that Keck Observatory discovered.
+Gliese 876b is a gas giant that’s two times more massive than Jupiter, as seen from a hypothetical moon.

 While there is currently no scientific evidence of moons, this planet likely has moons based on the gas giants we see in our own solar system.